MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 The model uses five or six default events to generate the risk score.
 It considers the return ratio, which is the total number of returns that employees have initiated at a specific terminal, divided by the total number of sales at that terminal during a given period.
 It also considers the cash-to-card ratio and the number of employee-discounted purchases where multiple payment cards were used.
 Finally, it considers the ratio of returns without a receipt to returns with a receipt, and the number of discounted items that were sold without a discount.

 #### Terminal's reasons summary

 To understand how each event or reason affected the risk scores, review the following information on the report.

 ![Data flow](media/promocode-images/lp-terminal-reason.png)

-The grid in the **All reasons affecting the score by percentile** section (labeled "16" in the following screenshot) lists the specific reasons that affect the risk score, ranked by the percentile.
+The grid in the **All reasons affecting the score by percentile** section lists the specific reasons that affect the risk score, ranked by the percentile.
 Significant percentiles are highlighted.

-In the **Reason** field in the **Reason details** section (labeled "17"), you can select any of the five reasons from the **All reasons affecting the score by percentile** grid to further analyze the impact of that reason on the risk score.
+In the **Reason** field in the **Reason details** section, you can select any of the five reasons from the **All reasons affecting the score by percentile** grid to further analyze the impact of that reason on the risk score.

 The **Reason details** chart shows the value by month for the reason or event that you selected in the **Reason** field.

 #### Transactions (last six months)

 The **Transactions (last six months)** section of the report shows specific transactions that have occurred at the terminal during the last six months:

 ![Data flow](media/promocode-images/lp-six-months.png)